 Genre specification is less an issue for novelists as well.
 Books can be ear-marked under a certain genre, but can also contain many elements of subgenres.
 Screenwriters need to specify direct and straightforward genre types because that will determine who reads the script and what studios and companies acquire and produce them.
 As Rebecca Williams Spindler stated in her article, “If you were to sit down and pitch your screenplay to a Hollywood producer as a Coming of Age, Suspense, Adventure, Sci-Fi, Drama, Romance.
-The producer would raise a confused eyebrow and from their WTF expression, your meeting has hence ended in their eyes.”
+The producer would raise a confused eyebrow, and from their WTF expression, your meeting has hence ended in their eyes.”

 With novels, internal thoughts and dialogue are widely used.
 For screenplays, there is no freedom to fall on that as voice over is considered to be a lazy cinematic crutch.
 Screenplays are a visual medium — actions speak louder than words, and inner thoughts are rarely communicated.

 And finally, the formats between the two strongly differ within the range and scope allowed.
 The only budgetary or story setting concerns for authors are those found in the imaginations of their readers — and their own words can aide their readers in that aspect.
 Screenwriters have to pay particular attention to the budgets that their screenplays may call for studios to tell the scope of their stories.
 The more locations there are and the more extravagant they may be will drastically dictate whether or not a screenplay is considered.
 And if that screenplay isn’t considered, it won’t be purchased.
 If it’s not purchased, it won’t be produced.
 If it’s not produced, no audience will ever lay eyes on it.

 With novelists, all that they have to do is write it — and all readers have to do is imagine it within their own mind’s eye.

 How do you want your stories experienced?